A supergroup series for knot complements: A supergroup series invariant of plumbed knot complements

 \subsection{A partial surgery formula}

 We use the surgery link $L(\Gamma)$ interpretation of plumbing graphs of knots in $S^3$ to write down a partial surgery formula.
-Recall that the torus boundary of a plumbed knot complement is represented by a distinguished vertex $v_s$ in the plumbed graph, which is depicted as a open circle as in Figure 2.
-Such a vertex carries three variables, which we denote them by
+Recall that the torus boundary of a plumbed knot complement is represented by a distinguished vertex $v_s$ in the plumbed graph, which is depicted as an open circle as in Figure 2.
+Such a vertex carries four variables, which we denote by

-We apply partial surgery on $L(\Gamma)$ by integrating over its link components, except the link component corresponding to $v_s$. \begin{Defn} For a plumbed knot complement $Y_K =(\Gamma, v_s)$ with a generic $\Gamma$ admitting good chambers $\alpha_i$, $i=\pm$ and a weakly negative definite $B$, define a super series invariant in $\alpha_i$ chamber by \end{Defn}
+We apply partial surgery on $L(\Gamma)$ by integrating over its link components, except the link component corresponding to $v_s$. \begin{Defn} For a plumbed knot complement $Y_K =(\Gamma, v_s)$ with a generic $\Gamma$ admitting good chambers $\alpha_i$, $i=\pm$ and a weakly negative definite $B$,we define a super series invariant in $\alpha_i$ chamber by \end{Defn}